Chasing Big Waves in Cornwall: A Surfer’s Dream

 Surf School Perspectives: Building a Foundation

-At Big Blue Surf School, we don’t offer big wave riding lessons—it’s a specialised pursuit that goes well beyond the scope of typical surf instruction.
+At Big Blue Surf School, we don’t offer big wave riding lessons.
+This is a specialised pursuit that goes well beyond the scope of typical surf instruction.
 However, we do believe that the principles we teach form the essential base for any aspiring big wave rider.

-Learning to read waves, understanding surf etiquette, refining your paddling and pop-up technique, and gaining confidence in different conditions are all critical first steps.
-Most big wave surfers start with a solid grounding in smaller surf and gradually progress as their experience, knowledge, and physical conditioning grow.
+Learning how to read waves, follow surf etiquette, paddle efficiently, nail your pop-up, and stay confident in different conditions are all essential early steps.
+Most big wave surfers begin by building strong skills in smaller waves and then gradually move up as their experience, knowledge, and fitness improve.

 The Culture of Big Wave Riding